 If you’re looking for a scholarship, then you can search through our database on our Scholarships Page.

 It’s also the most expensive.
-International students have to pay for tuition, room & board, transportation, books, and supplies – and students may not have all that money saved in advance.
+International students have to pay for tuition, room & board, transportation, health insurance, books, and supplies – and international graduate students may not have all that money saved in advance.

 So how can international students pay all these expenses?
 It’s not easy, but you can realise the dream of studying in the US with hard work and some financial aid.

-The U.S. government gives international students limited financial support.
-But while most foreign citizens are not eligible for government student support, the U.S. Department of Education states that:
+The U.S. federal government gives international students limited financial support.
+But while most foreign citizens are not eligible for federal aid or government student support or federal loans, the U.S. Department of Education states that:

 “Many non-U.S. Citizens qualify for federal student assistance.
 Don’t assume you can’t get help because you’re not a citizen.”

-Under certain circumstances, non-citizens may be eligible for U.S. federal funding.
+Under certain circumstances, non-citizens may be eligible for U.S. federal student aid funding.
 If you are applying for an international student visa, you may be eligible for the U.S. government-funded programmes:

 However, as an international student, you are most likely not eligible for US government financial aid.